10 Ways to Break Through a Weight Loss Plateau

 - Do you skip breakfast?
 Add it back into your weight loss eating plan.
 Eating a satisfying breakfast (including protein, whole grain carbs and healthy fat) could help you eat a smaller, healthier lunch as a result.

-Those of you on Curves Complete, be sure to meet with your coach each week to review your progress.
+- Those of you on Curves Nutrition Program, be sure to meet with your coach each week to review your progress.
 Being held accountable will give you the weight loss motivation you need to stay true to your plan, and if you have made a few slips in diet or fitness relationship goals, your coach will help you find ways to get back on track.

-Commit to weighing yourself every day.
-Doing so can help you stay on track if you notice a slight uptick.
+- Commit to weighing yourself every day.
+Doing so can help you stay on track if you notice a slight uptick.1 The Obesity Society